Video interviews: how to do well

 Pre-recorded interviews usually open at a set time and stay open for a few days.
 You record your answers during this time and send them back to the interviewer to watch later.

 You usually watch a video and have a set amount of time to record your answers.
-The questions will either appear on the screen or the employer records themselves asking the questions.
+The questions will either appear on the screen or the employer may have recorded them in advance.

 In a pre-recorded interview you will not be speaking to anyone.
 You will not have any visual clues from an interviewer to encourage you.
 To help try to imagine you are talking to a real person.
 You could practice in front of a mirror or with a friend to help.